 Spring is the perfect time to try gardening with children!
-Here are some of our favorite gardening activities to go along with one of my favorite pictures books, The Curious Garden.
+Here are some of our favorite gardening activities for kids to go along with one of my favorite pictures books, The Curious Garden.
 Note: this post includes affiliate links.

 Garden Book Activities for Children Everywhere

 Children intuitively appreciate growing things!
 Here are some fun ways to explore gardens with kids – whether or not you have the space for a “proper” garden!